EXCLUSIVE-Mitsubishi Corp considering bid for Fujitsu's chip unit Shinko Electric -sources

 ($1 = 149.4700 yen)

-(Reporting by Makiko Yamazaki and Maki Shiraki; Additional reporting by Miho Uranaka; Editing by David Dolan and Muralikumar Anantharaman)
+(Reporting by Makiko Yamazaki and Maki Shiraki; Additional reporting by Miho Uranaka; Editing by David Dolan, Muralikumar Anantharaman and Emelia Sithole-Matarise)

 ((Makiko.Yamazaki@thomsonreuters.com; +81-3-4563-2805;))